ptabasso2/oteljavalab/README.md

 The activities in this lab follow a logical order so that we can get to the more advanced concepts smoothly.

 The content of each topic can be found in the corresponding directory `section0X`.
 Each directory will contain two sub directories (named `activity` and `solution`).
 The `activity` directory will contain the initial state of the project and the provided instructions will guide you through the details that need to be covered.
 If you don't wish to follow them or simply need to view the code examples corresponding to the final state of the activity you will find them in the `solution` directory

-## Goal of this activity (`main` branch)

-This exercise is only meant to familiarize yourself with the structure of the project (directory structure, file names) but also the steps to follow to build, run and test the application.
-There won't be much change in the code.
-Therefore, no solution branch created.

 ## Pre-requisites